djpasseyjr/AssemblyCalculus.jl/README.md

 ba = Brain(num_areas=3, n=10_000, k=100, β=.01, p=.01)
 ```

-The code above will create two brain regions, each containing `n = 10_000` neurons with
+The code above will create three brain regions, each containing `n = 10_000` neurons with
 an assembly size of `k = 100` neurons, a hebbian plasticity parameter of `β=0.01` and
 an edge probability of `p=0.01`.